ekalinin/sitemap.js/README.md

 ### xmlLint
 Resolve or reject depending on whether the passed in xml is a valid sitemap.
-This is just a wrapper around the xmllint command line tool and thus requires xmllint.
+This is just a wrapper around the xmlLint command line tool and thus requires xmlLint.
 ```
 const { createReadStream } = require('fs')
 const { xmlLint } = require('sitemap')